 Incentives are available on a first come, first served basis.
-Tables 1-3, below, provide summary information regarding the incentive programs of the Designated Utilities.
-Additional detail is provided in following sections.
+Tables 1-3, below,4 in the following sections provide summary information regarding the incentive programs of the Designated Utilities.
+Additional detail is provided in followingthese sections as well.
 Definitions for key terms are included in the NYS Clean Heat Program Glossary of Terms in Section 10.
-Table 1 provides the overall structure of the incentives, including identifying category description, target segments, eligible technology, incentive structure, and eligibility criteria.
-Table 2 details the Total Incentive amount available per technology and installation type.
-Each Participating Contractor may retain up to the Participating Contractor Reward amount shown in Table 3.
-The balance of the Total Incentive less the Participating Contractor Reward must be passed on or otherwise credited to the customer in its entirety.
-Incentives listed in Table 2, Table 3, and Table 4 are effective as of September 1, 2022.